MarioMingarro/ClimaRep/README.md

 The function calculates the Mahalanobis distance from the multivariate centroid of climate conditions within each `polygon` to all cells in the `study_area`.

-Cells within a certain percentile threshold (`th`) of distances found within the input `polygon` are considered representativeness.
+Cells within a certain percentile threshold (`th`) of distances found within the input `polygon` are considered representative.
 ```{r}
 mh_rep(
   polygon = polygons,